Snowflake Wreath. Create a beautiful snowflake wreath to display all winter long using supplies from Dollar Tree in less than 15 minutes.

 Add hot glue to the large clear circle and place the other larger, glittery snowflake directly on top.

 I found these really pretty hanging beaded ornaments at Dollar Tree, as well.

 Hook one around the wire wreath frame towards the top.

 Loop ribbon through the wreath frame.
 Tie in a knot or bow to use as a hanger for your wreath.

 Note: This last step is optional.
 You could easily use a wreath door hanger to hang your wreath without the ribbon.

 This project comes together really quickly once the frame is spray painted.
 Even better, the total cost of the project (minus the spray paint and ribbon I had on hand) was only $8.00!
-However, if you needed to purchase spray paint and ribbon you could still complete this project under $15.00.
+However, if you needed to purchase spray paint and ribbon you could still complete this project for under $15.00.

-I am participating in the Craft Lightning Series hosted by Angie at the Country Chic Cottage and Carolina at 30 Minute Crafts.
+This wreath is part of the Craft Lightning Series hosted by Angie at the Country Chic Cottage and Carolina at 30 Minute Crafts.
 A group of bloggers get together and share quick, easy crafts that take 15 minutes or less to complete.
 Check in on both blogs this week to see all the fun holiday projects being shared!

 You may also like: